Careers Information for Foundation Doctors

 In effect, you have 15 months from graduation to make your decision.
 Applications for specialty and GP training open in late November of your F2 year.

-Use your F1 time to speak with other trainees and Educational Supervisors about their roles, read around different specialties and attend careers information events.
+Use your F1 time to speak with other doctors in training and Educational Supervisors about their roles, read around different specialties and attend careers information events.
 These are usually published on both the College and Deanery websites.
 Plan your Tasters early.

 Once you have made your choice it would be sensible to have a Plan B. This does not indicate a lack of commitment; it does indicate a methodical and pragmatic approach.

-- The UK Foundation Programme Office has produced a careers leaflet ‘Planning Your Medical Career - A practical guide’.
+- The UK Foundation Programme Office has produced careers guidance on their website

-- The Deanery careers webpages for further information and sources of help.
+- The Career Planning Support webpages for further information and sources of help.

 - The Deanery's Postgraduate (Specialty) Schools websites.